ruggeri/ninety_nine_cats/notes/02-django-admin-site/02b-detail-view-foreign-key-fields.md

 If you set `raw_id_fields` to include a `ManyToManyField`, you can also write a comma separated value of ids.

+Note one weird thing: the `ManyToManyField` can only be administered in the *forward* direction.
+That's annoying, especially if the `ManyToMany` is trivial.
+You'll have to use inlines.

 ## Further Customization

 There are methods to control the form fields for `ForeignKeyField`,